devinekask/creative-code-4-s23/arduino/README.md

 **note the additional line break `\n` - do you know why we are adding this?
 Hint: take a look at our Arduino sketch...**

+- Test the app - the RGB led should change color every second.
+- Listen for the `disconnected` event on the port, and toggle the connect button visibility.
+Try unplugging the arduino while the app is running, to check if everything remains stable:
+  - On startup, the connect button is visible
+  - After selecting a port, the button is not visible
+  - on disconnect the button is visible again
+- Change the app, and try controlling the RGB color using a color picker or sliders.
+You will probably need to move the port, writableStreamClosed and writer to the global scope.

 ## Components to test

 You've got a lot of different components in your kit.
 Build and test the following examples, try to include some logging via Serial.